jeqcho/myharvard_qguide_scraper/README.md

 ### Combining QGuide and myHarvard for hugems.net

-6. Process these webpages to get the data by running `append_details.py`.
-This will generate `verbose_course_ratings.csv` as required.
+The code for this section is at [src/hugems](./src/hugems).

+1. Specify the years and terms for the myharvard and qguide at `combine.py` and run it to get `hugems.csv`.
+This will match the myHarvard records with the qguide using `course_id`.
-7. Start a Jupyter notebook session (`jupyter notebook`) and choose `course_ratings_analysis.ipynb` to run.
-This will generate the graphs above and the data at `output_data`.
+2. Run`course_ratings_analysis.ipynb`.
+This will generate the graphs above and the data at `release/hugems`.
 Follow through the notebook and play around!
-8. If you are maintaining this repo, then please make a folder under archive for the upcoming semester, and then put the following files there: `course_ratings.csv`, `courses.csv`, `not-offered.txt`, `QReports.html`, `verbose_course_ratings.csv`.

 # Future todo